danioDev2013/Horiseon.Website/README.md

     * I linked together selector elements.
     * Changed the classes that I updated.

 I learned alot from this project: semantics of a webpage, how id attributes help link to different spot on a page, how the html should flow, how css selectors can be grouped, and how to deploy a webpage.
-Mine stands out because I put extra time in my comments.

 ## Usage
 At the top of the page click on Search engine optimization, or online reputation management, or social media marketing, and they will bring you to a small paragraph about them.